Skip to main content

 How to make a submission

-DFAT welcomes interested people and organisations to make a written submission in relation to the agreements listed above.
+DFAT welcomes interested people and organisations to make a written submission in relation to Australia’s Free Trade Agreements (FTAs).

 Submissions may range from a short email or letter, outlining your views on a particular topic, to a more substantial document covering a range of issues.
 Where possible, you should provide evidence, such as relevant data and documentation, to support your views.
 For example, in the case of submission about exporting goods this might include HS tariff codes* for specific products of interest.

-Contact details necessary to convey a submission for a particular FTA can be found on the DFAT page relating to that FTA.
+Contact details necessary to convey a submission for a particular FTA can be found at:

 Your submission and confidentiality